alexandrebodin/webpack-book/introduction/Webpack.md

 </html>
 ```

 Well that's what Webpack is all about.
 It worries about loading and creating a final `js` file to import into your `index.html`

-## Differences with other tools

-Webpack is often compared with tools such as [gulp](http://gulpjs.com/), [grunt](http://gruntjs.com/) or [browserify](http://browserify.org/).